sem CLI Reference#

 line argument is the organization domain and the second command line argument

-is the user authentication token – the organization must already exist.
+is the user authentication token – this command requires an existing organization.

 The sem connect